convers39/IR-ecommerce/README.md

     └── shop
 ```

-Then you will need to write down credentials of database, mail server, AWS s3 bucket and Stripe API keys in your env file, and in your settings you can obtain those values:
+Then you will need to write down credentials of database, mail server, AWS s3 bucket and Stripe API keys in your env file, and in your settings you can obtain those values, for instance:

 ```python
 # core/settings/base.py